 Some people only show 3 or 4 symptoms and others only show symptoms for shorter periods of time when they are in highly stressful situations.
-An ADHD coach can work with people who are diagnosed ADHD or who exhibit symptoms of ADHD.
+An ADHD coach can work with people who are diagnosed as having ADHD or who are having problems with executive function (which can resemble the symptoms of ADHD).

 What do ADHD symptoms look like for lawyers?